StackExchange/dnscontrol/misc/convertzone/README.md

 Example: Convert a zone filem and add it to your configuration:

     convertzone -mode=dsl foo.com <old/zone.foo.com >>dnsconfig.js
-		# Do these next two steps until you've fixed all errors.
+    #
     dnscontrol preview
     vim dnsconfig.js
+    # (repeat until all warnings/errors are resolved)
+    #
     # When everything is as you wish, push the changes live:
     dnscontrol push